jnfeinstein/scala-511/README.md

   implicit val token: Api.token = "YOUR_API_TOKEN"
   // Create a new api
   val api = new Api
-  // The API exposes agencies like CalTrain, BART, SF Muni... api.agencies.foreach{ a: Agency =>
+  // The API exposes agencies (CALTRAIN, BART, SF-MUNI, ...) api.agencies.foreach{ a: Agency =>
-    // Every agency has routes
+    // Every agency has routes (LOCAL, BABY_BULLET, ...)
     a.routes.foreach{ r: Route =>
-      // Every route has stops
-      r.stops.foreach{ s: Stop =>
+      // Every route has stops (Millbrae Caltrain Station, San Bruno Caltrain Station, ...) r.stops.foreach{ s: Stop =>
-        // Every stop has upcoming departures
+        // Every stop has upcoming departures (10, 35, 64, ...)
         s.departures.foreach{ d: Departure =>
-          println(r + "is departing from " + s + " in " + d + " minutes")
+          println(r + " " + a + " is departing from " + s + " in " + d + " minutes")
-        }
+          /* LOCAL CALTRAIN is departing from Millbrae Caltrain Station in 10 minutes */ }
       }
       // Some routes also have directions